DevXor-Team/Discord-Bot-Site-Template/README.md

   Bootstrap
 </p>

-### ALL COPYRIGHTS RESEVED TO devM7MD & Developer Tools
+### ALL COPYRIGHTS RECEIVED TO devM7MD & Developer Tools